Hubs-Foundation/hubs-cloud/README.md

 - The stack takes about 20-30 minutes to initialize.
 - After the stack is created:
   - Click on the link in the AWS verification email you received.
   - Hit your site.
-After a minute or so, it should be up.
+After 20 or 30 seconds, it should be up.
   - Proceed with the login + setup process.

 ## Using an existing domain